boto/botoflow/doc/source/feature_details.rst

 The framework determines the name of the activity type from the activity class name.
 The form of the default activity type name is {prefix}{name}.
 The
 {prefix} is set to the name of the activity class followed by a '.' and the {name} is set to the method name.
-The default {prefix} can be overridden in the @ :py:func:`~awsflow.decorators.activities` decorator with `activity_name_prefix` parameter.
-You can also specify the activity type name using the @ :py:func:`~awsflow.decorators.activity` decorator on the activity method.
+The default {prefix} can be overridden in the @ :py:func:`~botoflow.decorators.activities` decorator with `activity_name_prefix` parameter.
+You can also specify the activity type name using the @ :py:func:`~botoflow.decorators.activity` decorator on the activity method.
 Note that when you override the name using @activity, the framework **will** automatically prepend the prefix to it.